Finnoy Travel - Travel Stories and Reviews

 We had a hire car for seven days.
 It was practical to have the car already at the airport and return it to the same location.
 We visited the following places: Maleme, Kissamos, Falasarna Beach, Maleme Bulevard, Chania City, Elafonissi, Lake Kournas, Platanias and Argyroupoli.

-In October, there was not much traffic on the roads so driving was peaceful.
+In October, there was not much traffic on the roads, so driving was peaceful.
 We got quickly used to intersections and priority rules.
 We had droven in Spain and the found the driving culture quite similar.
-There were not many traffic lights except in the city centre and crowded tourist locations.
-The road surface was not always good so it was important to avoid the biggest holes and keep the speed low enough.
-During the nighttime, not all cars had their headlights on so extra caution was needed.
-The roads got also really dark since there were not many lights.
+There were few traffic lights except in the city centre and crowded tourist locations.
+The road surface was not always good, so avoiding the biggest holes and keeping the speed low enough was important.
+Not all cars had their headlights on during the nighttime, so extra caution was needed.
+The roads also got dark since there were not many lights.

 Driving on curvy mountain roads was relaxing under the sunshine, but the roads became quite challenging after the dark set in.
-As the mountains are unpopulated areas, it was dark there even with good headlights on.
-It was not easy to see what lies behind curves so slow driving was necessary.
+As the mountains are unpopulated areas, was dark there even with good headlights.
+It wasn't easy to see what lay behind curves, so slow driving was necessary.

-Crete is a large island which makes driving times long.
-If you are lucky, the destination is around the highway so you can reach it fast but otherwise, driving a short distance may easily take an hour.
-We didn't see many police cars but there were speed radars.
+Crete is a large island, which makes driving times long.
+If you are lucky, the destination is around the high, so you can reach it fast; driving a short distance may take an hour.
+We didn't see many police cars, but there were speed radars.
 Following traffic rules is always recommended.

 Driving at night in Crete

-In October, Crete's roads become dark in the evenings as there are not many road lights.
+In October, Crete's roads become dark in the evenings as there are few road lights.

 Route and Destination Recommendations

 We list a few of our recommendations on what to see by a hire car in Crete.
-Because Crete is a beautiful sunny island, it is always a good idea to stop when passing a nice viewpoint or village.
-For example, on our way to Elafonissi, we stopped to buy local products from a stall in the middle of the mountains.
+Because Crete is a beautiful sunny island, stopping when passing a nice viewpoint or village is always a good idea.
+For example, on our way to Elafonissi, we stopped to buy local products from a mountain stall.

 A small street in Crete